YohannaWANG/DCOV/README.md

 ## Contacts

-Please feel free to contact me if you meet any problem when using this code.
-I'm glad to hear other advise and update our work.
+Please feel free to contact us if you meet any problem when using this code.
+We are glad to hear other advise and update our work.
-I am also open to collaboration if you think that you are working on a problem that I might be interested in it.
+We are also open to collaboration if you think that you are working on a problem that we might be interested in it.
 Please do not hestitate to contact us!